chenhaoxing/MATANet/README.md

 # MATANet
-This repository is the code of paper "Multi-scale Adaptive Task Attention Network for Few-shot Learning".
+This repository is the code of paper "Multi-scale Adaptive Task Attention Network for Few-Shot Learning".

 Our code will be released until the paper received.